Is Organic Cotton Really Sustainable? Separating Fact from Fiction

 Water usage after cotton harvest differs a lot between convention cotton and organic cotton.
 This is because water usage for organic cotton is strictly regulated and needs to be documented by the manufacturer.
 All the wastewater from the wet processing units needs to be treated by the manufacturer in a functional wastewater treatment plant before the water can be discharged into the environment.
 This ensures that the wastewater from organic cotton manufactures is much less contaminated.

 The difference between organic and non-organic produce is not as big as it is for cotton as cotton is not produced for consumption.
 The regulations for pesticides on produce for consumption is very strict and limited (at least in Europe).
 While for cotton production this is less the case as cotton is not consumed.

 The main focus for cotton producers is high yield as fast as possible.
+On average, the crop loss for cotton is between 19 and 61% if insect suppressants are not used for regular cotton.
 Killing all pests and weeds around the crop might affect yield while not caring as much for contamination for soil and water.

 Who is to blame for this?
 We are as consumers as we want so much clothing for a very low price.
 This means that clothing manufactures are demanding high-yield cotton for a low price to meet the consumer's demand.